jpcre2/jpcre2/README.md

 g++  mycpp.cpp -ljpcre2-8 -lpcre2-8 #sequence is important
 ```

-If you are in a non-Unix system (e.g Windows), build a library from the JPCRE2 sources with your favourite IDE or use it as it is.
+If you are in a non-Unix system (e.g Windows), build a library from the JPCRE2 sources with your favorite IDE or use it as it is.

 **Notes:**